Compile7/compile7.github.io/content/what-is-destructuring-in-typescript/index.md

 ---
-title: "What is Destructuring in Typescript"
+title: "What is Destructuring in Typescript?"
-date: "2022-11-01"
+date: "2022-11-04"
+coverImage: destructuring.png
 tags:
   - "TypeScript"
   - "Destructuring"
-description: "Everything you need to know about Destructuring in typescript, How destructring the object and array can be done using typescript"
+description: "Everything you need to know about Destructuring in TypeScript.
+How to destructure an object and an array in TypeScript"
 author: "Mohammed Modi"
 ---

-# Destructuring in Typescript

-The literal meaning of Destructuring is de-structuring i.e breaking up the structure.
-Destructuring in typescript is very similar to the concept of destructing in javascript.
+The literal meaning of Destructuring is de-structuring i.e., breaking up the structure.
+Destructuring in typescript is very similar to the concept of destructing in JavaScript.

 Destructuring allows one to easily access the data from the cumbersome nested object.